Becksteinlab/zarrtraj/joss_paper/paper.md

 The computing power in HPC environments has increased to the point where running simulation algorithms is often no longer the constraint in obtaining scientific insights from molecular dynamics trajectory data.
-Instead, the ability to process, analyze and share large volumes of data provide new constraints on research in this field [@SharingMD:2019].
+Instead, the ability to process, analyze and share large volumes of data provides new constraints on research in this field [@SharingMD:2019].

 Other groups in the field recognize this same need for adherence to